 5. Bonus level deaths don't count towards the main level total, but crates do

-Every main level has a bonus level, indicated by a raised platform with a question mark atop about halfway through the level.
+Every main level has a bonus level, indicated by a raised platform with a question mark atop about halfway through.
 Hop on and you'll be whisked away to a bonus level with a smaller number of crates to collect.
 If you die on this level, don't worry; it doesn't count towards your number of deaths for the level so you can still earn the gem.
-The crates however, do count.
-Make sure you're completing each bonus level if you want to smash all the crates on the level as a whole!
+The crates, however, do count.
+Make sure you complete each bonus level if you want to smash all the crates on the level as a whole!

 6. Slide before double jumping to ascend even higher than normal

 This is a classic Crash move, but newbies to the series may not be aware that if you slide then instantly go into a double jump, you'll climb slightly higher than you would with a standard double jump.
 This will allow you to reach those pesky boxes that otherwise seem out of your reach.

 7. Try your hardest not to die at all until you collect the Flashback Tape on most levels

 There are 21 Crash 4 Flashback Tapes in total throughout the game, so while not every story level has one, most do.
 They're unlocked by not racking up a single death until you reach them, which as you'll find later in the game, becomes quite difficult.
 So while you can die a maximum of three times for the gem at the end, getting the Flashback Tape requires a perfect run until you find it.